jonrovner/jonrovner/README.md

 I'm a friendly **Full-Stack Developer** with a passion for solving daily life problems with web applications.
 I specialize in **authentication and access management**, particularly with **Auth0 and Okta**, and love diving into troubleshooting challenges to keep things running smoothly.

-💡 When I'm not building secure, scalable applications, you can find me exploring new technologies, creating sample apps to push boundaries, or helping others solve tricky issues.
+💡 When I'm not building secure, scalable applications, you can find me learning new technologies and coding my own ideas.

 🔧 **Tech I enjoy working with:**
 - **Languages & Frameworks:** JavaScript, TypeScript, React, Vue, Svelte, Node.js, Express, Next.js, React Native